Curious about who's looking at the blister prevention website?

 Is it normal to get blood blisters on the top of your foot, but not on your toes.
 I have a double fracture on my ankle ( from slipping on ice last Monday) and my foot had to be put in a cast which cause me to develop the blister.

 This is weird but going to ask anyway.
 About a year ago I had a small blood blister come up on my bottom.
 I can't find or think of anything that has caused me friction or trauma in that area.
 I did lance it once but it came back within a day.
 Any suggestions on how to get rid of it?
 It is not painful, I just don't like it.

 I had small table (but heavy) fall on my leg.
 I am on warfin by the way, and last test was 8 so took me off for a while.
 My leg, of course, turned blue, from the front to inside leg, covered large area.
 We (my husband & I) left it be next day l was in real pain.
 Blood blister was popped up, above ankle and coveres beside in about 3 to 4 inches in circumfrence to two Inches high.
 Am in some kind of pain.
 We put campho p on gause and wrapped.
 Injury occurred about 6 days ago. l have not seeked Dr. Help, l have had 2 falls and hardware all in right leg, in wheelchair.
 But have home health, told to leave alone and protect it.
 But other than pain pills, anything we can do or put on it to ease the pain.
 It is hurting like hair pulling hurt.
 I have put gel pack (cold, of course) on it.

 Note: 3 comments were not included because of either foul language or difficulty maintaining anonymity.

-PS: Thank you to everyone who took the time to submit this questionnaire - your feedback is very helpful and always appreciated!
+Thank you to everyone who took the time to submit this questionnaire - your feedback is very helpful and always appreciated!